golang/proposal/design/go2draft-type-parameters.md

 * use the type as a case in a type switch
 * define and use composite types that use those types, such as a slice of that type
-* pass the type to some builtin functions such as `new`
+* pass the type to some predeclared functions such as `new`

 It's possible that future language changes will add other such operations, though none are currently anticipated.